 The broad range of concerns affecting the constituency served by the NYC and NYS Congressional delegation are best seen through the lens of the Ninth Congressional District.
 It has wealth and poverty, it is enriched with new cultures, it is in good physical condition, but the cost is easily recognized in a growing rent burden.

-New “resist” platforms for the distribution of research information combine well on digital platforms, through block-by-block organizing, and face-to-face dialogue.
-The priority is to have confidence in an advocate for change beginning with the ability to legislate.
+New “resist” platforms for distributing research information combine well on digital platforms through block-by-block organizing and face-to-face dialogue.
+The priority is to have confidence in an advocate for change, beginning with the ability to legislate.
 Our capacity to express the needs, interests, and concerns of her constituency through research is paramount.
 They deliver, or they do not.
 It is that simple – four or five terms is all it takes.
-Funding will be helpful to move-on to other CDs and seek alliances under the general heading of the NY Congressional Delegation.
+Funding will be helpful to move on to other CDs and seek alliances under the general heading of the NY Congressional Delegation.

 Who We Are

-As the saying goes, there are lies, damn lies, and statistics, so review this narrative as a general, but a reasonably factual description.
+As the saying goes, there are lies, damn lies, and statistics, so review this narrative as a general but reasonably factual description.
 Most importantly, think of the questions this information inspires.

 Note: See the Public Mapping Project for an analysis of the redistricting issue.
 The community formed by CD does not last.
 CD9 will be redrawn after 2020.

 Not everyone reports ancestry.
-The total estimated population of District 9 is 759,225 as estimated by the American Community Survey, (2015) a division of the U.S. Census and the U.S. Department of Commerce.
-The “all other” group listed above are people who registered Slovak, Danish, French Canadian, Lithuanian, Swiss, Portuguese, Czech, Welsh, Norwegian, Swedish, Greek, Dutch-Hungarian, and French (except Basque).
+The total estimated population of District 9 is 759,225, as estimated by the American Community Survey (2015), a division of the U.S. Census and the U.S. Department of Commerce.
+The “all other” group listed above are registered as Slovak, Danish, French Canadian, Lithuanian, Swiss, Portuguese, Czech, Welsh, Norwegian, Swedish, Greek, Dutch-Hungarian, and French (except Basque).